rahul59294/rahulsingh/README.md

 ### 📌 1.
 Developing a Predictive Model for Optimal Player Selection in Fantasy Cricket
 - 🏏 Built a data-driven model to select the best playing XI using player performance, match conditions, and simulation.
 - 🔧 Tools Used: Python, Pandas, Streamlit, Matplotlib
-- 🧠 Techniques: Feature engineering, role-based selection, score multipliers

 ### 📌 2.
+Evalutaion of "Training and Motivational Tours for Livestock Keepers" Scheme
+- 📈 Analyzed the data of Beneficiaries, Non-Beneficiaries, Livestock Keepers, Trainers and Deputy Officers.
+I checked whether there was an significance increase in income of the livestock keepers after availing the scheme or not.
+- 🔧 Tools Used: Power BI, Excel, R

+### 📌 3.
 Sales Insights of Consumer Goods
 - 📈 Analyzed sales data to understand market trends and regional performance for a consumer goods company.
 - 🔧 Tools Used: Power BI, Excel, SQL
-- 💡 Delivered dashboards with insights into product-wise performance and improvement areas.

 ---

+## 💼 Internship

+### 🏢 Ministry of Statistics and Programme Implementation (MOSPI)
+- 📆 Duration: 2 Months
+- 🎯 Role: Data Analytics Intern
+- 📊 I worked in Evalutation Department in the Directorate of Economics and Statistics.
+My work was to evaluate Government Schemes.
+The project that I worked on there was, Evalutaion of "Training and Motivational Tours for livestock keepers" Scheme.

+---

 ## 🧠 Skills & Tools

 - 💻 **Languages:** Python, R, SQL, DAX
 - 📊 **Analytics:** Power BI, Excel, Pandas, Streamlit, ggplot2
 - 📁 **Techniques:** Regression, Hypothesis Testing, Simulation, Data Visualization
-- 🏆 **Domain Focus:** Sports Analytics, Consumer Sales, Data Modeling
+- 🏆 **Domain Focus:** Sports Analytics, Consumer Sales, Government Data

 ---